 The following are the classes of membership of the Coalition:

-A. Associate Membership.
+Patient Advocacy Groups Membership..
 Patient Support entities that are tax-exempt under section 501(c)(3) of the Internal Revenue Code and whose mission supports the goals of the Coalition of Skin Diseases and purposes relate to patients afflicted with skin diseases or disorders, and are principally patient-oriented voluntary health agencies and meet all membership requirements outlined in the membership policies.
-Also, the organization must meet the Public Support Test of at least 33 1/2 % as calculated on IRS Form 990 and have filed a 990.

-B. Affiliate Membership.
-Entities that are tax-exempt under section 501(c)(3) or another section of the Internal Revenue Code that are skin disease focused but are not specifically patient support organizations, and whose mission supports the goals of the Coalition of Skin Diseases.
+In addition, organizations must:

-Professional Membership.
-Entities that are tax-exempt under section
+Demonstrate that at least 51% of their mission is patient-oriented or patient-focused;

-501(c)(3) or another section of the Internal Revenue Code and that are trade,
+Meet the Public Support Test of at least 33 ½% as calculated on IRS Form 990; and

-professional, medical, institutional, or research organizations whose purposes
+Have filed a current IRS Form 990.

-relate to skin diseases and whose mission supports the goal of the Coalition of
+B. Professional Association Membership.
+Entities that are tax-exempt under Section 501(c)(3) or another section of the Internal Revenue Code, whose mission supports the goals of the Coalition of Skin Diseases, and whose purposes relate to skin diseases may be eligible for Professional Association Membership.

-Skin Diseases.
+This category includes trade, professional, medical, institutional, and research organizations that are skin disease–focused but not primarily patient support organizations.

 D. Corporate Membership.
 Entities that are for profit whose purposes or products relate to skin diseases and whose mission supports the goal of the Coalition of Skin Diseases.

 E. Definitions.
 As used in these bylaws, “Members” and “Membership” refers to members in all classifications of members.